dhivyapadmanaban/stock-analysis/README.md

 ## Summary

-* Advantage of refracted code: Refracted code is simpler and easier to understand and improve the performance
+* Advantage of refracted code: Refracted code is simpler and easier to understand and improves the performance.
-* Disadvantage of refracted code: Refracted code is time consuming and it can potentially introduce code bug or errors
+* Disadvantage of refracted code: Refracted code is time consuming and it can potentially introduce code bug or errors.

-* Pros of refracted VBA Script: VBA refracted script run faster with same dataset.
-Code is looks cleaner and more efficient
+* Pros of refracted VBA Script: VBA refracted script run faster than original script for the same dataset.
+Code looks cleaner, efficient and perform well with larger dataset.
 * Cons of original VBA Script: Although the code looks cleaner it was time consuming to write refracted version of the code to achieve same result when the original code is giving same result.